Skip to main content

-API keys are minted via signature, not via a request to a human admin.
+API keys are minted via wallet signature, not via a request to a human admin.
+The flow is one signature → one POST → one lk_… plaintext key.

 The flow

-- The plaintext key is in the response body — store it now, it’s never returned again.
+5. The plaintext key (lk_…) is in the response body — store it now, it is never returned again.

 SDK